OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_7_factory.md

     http://localhost:8080/OSLC4JBugzilla/services/resourceShapes/changeRequest

 You can open <http://localhost:8080/OSLC4JBugzilla/services/resourceShapes/changeRequest> in a browser to view the Resource Shape as an RDF/XML document.
-(You can also use the Poster plugin with an `Accept` header of `application/json` to retrieve it in JSON format.)
+You can also use Postman, Insomnia, or another REST client with an `Accept` header of `application/json` to retrieve it in JSON format.

 Note that the document includes not only OSLC CM properties such as `relatedChangeRequest` or `inprogress`, but also Bugzilla-specific properties like `priority` and `version`; this indicates it was assembled from our **BugzillaChangeRequest** class.